robots-make-art-too/Quiz_1-soundbeats-and-setups/README.md

      >
      > `![image](/img/image.png "Image info")` <- this is a way to include images in `.md` files
      >
      > UPDATE: if you are asking where to save the images..
 I don't know?
-Where do you usually save any images you save?
+Is there a folder you usually use to save images?
 Have you ever taken a screenshot?
-Does it save automatically?
+Maybe it save automatically?
 These are the deep questions of life we need to know.
 If you think I want to see them, consider keeping them handy for a location that I will have access to.
 We are on GitHub so... maybe a repo?
 Wait and see.
      >

 2. Say Hello: